From the 2022/23 academic year School of Sport lectures and lab work will be delivered on the new and enhanced Belfast campus.

 Year: 4

-This module will provide knowledge, practical opportunities and research skills in the undertaking of an independent piece of research in the sport and exercise sciences.
+The module provides knowledge, practical opportunities and desirable research skills through an independent piece of research in the sport and exercise sciences.

 Year: 4